Counterfactual Editing for Search Result Explanation

 \subsection{Search Model $\mathbf{S}$}

-Since the proposed counterfactual explanation framework operates in a blackbox setting, i.e. being model-agnostic and independent of the underlying search model, we have the freedom to choose any search model we favor.
-In this paper, we conduct all our experiments using CL-DRD~\cite{zeng2022curriculum}, a SOTA single vector dense retrieval model based on DistilBERT~\cite{sanh2019distilbert}, but it can also be replaced with other search models such as BM25 \cite{robertson2009probabilistic} or MonoT5~\cite{nogueira2020document}.
-For query $q$, $\mathbf{S}$ will assign each document in $\mathcal{D}$ a ranking score and generate a ranklist~$\pi(q)$ correspondingly.
-The SERP for which we provide explanations, consists of both the ranklist $\pi(q)$ and the query $q$.
+A key advantage of our counterfactual explanation framework is its model-agnostic nature.
+It operates independently of the underlying search algorithm, allowing for flexibility in choosing any model.
+In this paper, we conduct all our experiments using CL-DRD~\cite{zeng2022curriculum}, a state-of-the-art single vector dense retrieval model.\footnote{Other search model choices include dense retrieval models such as DPR~\cite{karpukhin-etal-2020-dense}, reranker models such as~\cite{boytsov2022understanding,xu2024rankmamba} or even learning-to-rank models~\cite{xu2022reinforcement,ai2018learning}.} For query $q$, $\mathbf{S}$ assigns each document in $\mathcal{D}$ a relevance score and constructs a ranklist~$\pi(q)$ accordingly.
+The SERP for which we provide explanations consists of both ranklist $\pi(q)$ and query $q$.